 Public Safety Implications

-The benefits of mental health care in prisons extend beyond individuals.
+The benefits of mental health care in jails extend beyond individuals.
 It also enhances public safety.

 Effective mental health treatment can reduce recidivism rates.
-When people receive the care they need, they are better equipped to manage their conditions and reintegrate into society without resorting to criminal behavior.
+This is because, when people receive the care they need, they’re better equipped to manage their conditions and reintegrate into society.

-Additionally, untreated mental illness often contributes to behavioral issues within correctional facilities, creating safety risks for staff and other inmates.
+Additionally, untreated mental illness often contributes to behavioral issues within correctional facilities, creating safety risks for others.

-By providing comprehensive mental health support, prisons can promote stability and minimize incidents of violence or self-harm.
+By providing comprehensive mental health support, jail officials can promote stability and minimize safety concerns.

 Financial Considerations